-Medically reviewed by Neka Miller, PhD on July 10, 2020.
+Medically reviewed by Neka Miller, PhD on October 20, 2023.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Wondering if you could have high cortisol?
 Read on to learn more about the role cortisol plays in the body, high cortisol levels symptoms, and how an at-home cortisol test can help.

 Cortisol—popularly known as the “stress hormone”—plays a key role in your body’s response to stressful situations.
 Cortisol is produced and secreted by the adrenal cortex and is naturally released in the body every day.

 While the hormone adrenaline initially triggers your “fight or flight” response, it’s cortisol that sustains this stress response.
 That said, cortisol does not only function as your body’s “stress hormone.”
 It has a variety of different functions throughout the body, which include [1,2]: